Enhancing the Assessment Experience for SDLC Standards at UWM

 The Center of Excellence (CoE) is an organization within United Wholesale Mortgage that “promotes quality-driven solutions and outcomes through team empowerment, continuous improvement, and standard practices.”
 They aim to help IT teams better adhere to industry and UWM standards for development in the Software Development Life Cycle (SDLC) so that teams can develop via more cost-effective and time-efficient methods.

 IT teams complete assessments on the CoE page to determine their maturity by providing relevant evidence.
 Assessments are broken up into 5 practices, including Architecture, DevOps, Product Delivery, Quality, and Development.
-CoE coaches for each practice then provide feedback and aid teams according to develop better practices.
+CoE coaches for each practice then provide feedback and aid teams accordingly to develop better practices.

 Objective